Rock Larochelle, Flutist, Membership

 Stephanie Wong, Oboe

 Stephanie Wong is a multi-instrumentalist who regularly performs on the oboe, baroque oboe, harpsichord and piano.
 She started piano at the age of 7, but only during graduate school did she begin to play the oboe, having had a desire to get back to playing in an ensemble (she played flute in school band).
 She self-taught herself for a while and then has studied under oboist Beth Levia for the past 8 years, and has since played in numerous orchestras, ensembles and chamber groups, including the University of Alberta Symphonic Wind Ensemble.
 She attended the Tafelmusik Baroque Summer Institute in Toronto in 2012.
-At present, Stephanie is baroque oboist in the Baroque ‘n’ Hearts chamber ensemble and in a to-be-named duo (on baroque oboe, modern oboe and harpsichord) with a guitarist/lutenist/theorbist.
+At present, Stephanie is baroque oboist in the Baroque ‘n’ Hearts chamber ensemble and is one half of Duo Ricercatore where she plays oboe and keyboard with guitarist and lutenist Renée Pérez Rodríguez.
 As part of the Opus@12 Chamber Concert Society (in which she is Vice-President), Stephanie organizes and plays in numerous and varied chamber ensembles throughout the year.

 Aside from the music world, Stephanie has degrees in math and chemistry, earning her doctorate in theoretical and computational chemistry.
 Having left computational science for now, she is currently working on her BEd at the UofA.